ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-2.md

 ### If you get sick optional add-on: Echinacea

 I've never heard of this.
 Apparently [it's a herb](https://en.wikipedia.org/wiki/Echinacea).
 It "[has been used for the common cold](https://www.ncbi.nlm.nih.gov/pubmed/16678640)", which isn't saying much (what hasn't?) but the citation suggests it was also at least somewhat effective.
-Wikipedia is skeptical, and this seems to be the only evidence Chris provides that it has any positive effects at all.
+But this seems to be the only evidence Chris provides that it has any positive effects at all; Wikipedia is skeptical.

 The mechanism of its effect seems to be boosting the immune system, so we might worry that it does so by increasing interferon.
 But instead it seems to work by increasing "inducible nitric oxide synthase" (iNOS).
 That doesn't seem to be protective against contracting SARS, but in mice it helps protect against the long-term damage that SARS does to the lungs.